-Roots for the Home Team’s began a few years ago when entrepreneurial dietitian Susan Moores learned about youth garden programs and how they taught kids about food.
+Roots for the Home Team’s began when entrepreneurial dietitian Susan Moores learned about youth garden programs and how they taught kids about food.

 - Giving kids a greater appreciation for food as they learn what it takes to coax carrots from the ground and persuade peppers to proliferate.

 - Tapping into and nurturing kids’ natural curiosity and interest in food.

 - Creating and encouraging adventuresome eaters because the youth are personally invested in their food.
 Picky eaters?
 Not here!

 Sue believed these programs’ successes deserved a bigger audience and venue in the hopes of growing their impact and influence.
 Why not someplace where eating is fun, where summer’s embraced and fresh foods and flavors could shine?
 Why not at a ballpark?
 Why not at a BIG ballpark?

 - Youth experience life-enhancing lessons and learn skills for meaningful success.

 - Communities reap the benefits of aspiring youth.